chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 | User click on ‘Sign in’ button in the login screen                 |        |          |
 | User should be able to see the home screen with codewords          |        |          |

-## [Naveen Chandaluri] 1.03 - As a user, if I forget the password, I want to retrieve my account by entering the registered Email ID and submit it.
+## [Naveen Chandaluri(Views, Controllers, models)] 1.03 - As a user, if I forget the password, I want to retrieve my account by entering the registered Email ID and submit it.
 Later I can access my account with the temporary password provided.

 | Acceptance Criteria                                                                      | Yes/No | Comments |
 |------------------------------------------------------------------------------------------|--------|----------|